Tesamorelin Therapy in Miami

 How Tesamorelin Works

-Tesamorelin is a modified version of the natural GHRH peptide (amino acids 1-44) with a trans-3-hexenoic acid group attached to the tyrosine at position 1.
-This modification increases the peptide's stability and resistance to enzymatic degradation, making it more potent and longer-acting than native GHRH.
+Tesamorelin is a modified version of the natural GHRH peptide with a trans-3-hexenoic acid group that increases stability and resistance to enzymatic degradation, making it more potent and longer-acting than native GHRH.

-When injected subcutaneously, tesamorelin binds to GHRH receptors on the pituitary gland, stimulating the release of endogenous growth hormone.
-The resulting increase in HGH and its downstream mediator, IGF-1, produces several metabolic effects:
+When injected, tesamorelin binds to GHRH receptors on the pituitary gland, stimulating the release of endogenous growth hormone.
+The resulting increase in HGH and IGF-1 produces:

-- Lipolysis — HGH stimulates the breakdown of stored triglycerides in adipose tissue, with a particular affinity for visceral fat depots
+- Lipolysis — breakdown of stored triglycerides in adipose tissue, with particular affinity for visceral fat depots

-- Reduced lipogenesis — growth hormone inhibits the storage of new fat in visceral compartments
+- Reduced lipogenesis — inhibits the storage of new fat in visceral compartments

 - Improved body composition — simultaneously supports lean muscle preservation while reducing fat mass

-- Metabolic improvement — clinical studies have shown improvements in triglycerides and cholesterol profiles alongside visceral fat reduction
+- Metabolic improvement — improvements in triglycerides and cholesterol profiles

 Tesamorelin vs. Sermorelin

-Both tesamorelin and sermorelin are GHRH analogs that stimulate the pituitary to release growth hormone.
-However, they differ in important ways:
+Both are GHRH analogs that stimulate the pituitary to release growth hormone.
+The right choice depends on your primary goal.

 For patients whose primary goal is visceral fat reduction, tesamorelin is the stronger option.
 For broader anti-aging and growth hormone optimization, sermorelin or other peptides may be more appropriate — or the two can be used sequentially.